 The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and must be applied retrospectively.
+However, in November 2021, the International Accounting Standards Board (IASB) tentatively decided to defer the effective date to no earlier than January 1, 2024.
 The Group is currently assessing the impact the amendments will have on current practice and whether existing loan agreements may require renegotiation.